phamik/eVeg/README.md

 # eVeg
-A prototype UI of a commerce platform for vegetables and fruits
+A responsive prototype UI of a commerce platform for vegetables and fruits.
+Written in ReactJs